-How to Deal With Baby Mama Drama
+Boyfriend and Baby Mama Boundaries: How to Deal With a Difficult Baby Mama

 So maybe your man has a child or two.
 That's not necessarily a problem.
 After all, it's the norm these days.
 He's a great provider and a responsible and caring parent.
 You even enjoy spending time with his kids.
-Your relationship continues to develop and you've discussed taking it to the next level.
+Your relationship continues to develop, and you've discussed taking it to the next level.
 However, there's one huge problem—the baby's mama.

 She's calling at all hours of the night as if she has some type of radar that tells her when you and your man are in the middle of . . . sleeping.
 She's making unreasonable demands on his time and money.
 Her demands are way beyond what you would even ask of him.
 Maybe she's making rude comments or threats toward you.